 At its heart, phone fundraising is a person-to-person interaction –– a two-way dialogue.

-While callers must convey vital information –– and the all-important ask –– clearly and comprehensively, it’s also important to be friendly, upbeat, and above all, respectful.
+While student fundraisers must convey vital information –– and the all-important ask –– clearly and comprehensively, it’s also important to be friendly, upbeat, and, above all, respectful.

 Focus on the donor